-COSI Entry Feature Pavilions Present/ Columbus, OH
+COSI Entry Feature Pavilions Park/Utility/ Columbus, OH

 COSI Entry Feature Pavilions Columbus, OH